 - Let Executive Chef Cathy Hohmeyer guide your journey as she gives demos, trivia, and insight into each course and the history behind it.
 All in spacious seating that for over 50 years the hand-crafted nature of our Old World food preparation has necessitated limiting our dining to 50 guests.

-- A five-course tasting dinner experience through the History of Adirondack Food: $79 per person.
+- A five-course tasting dinner experience through the History of Adirondack Food: Book Now.

 The Five Eras of Adirondack Food

 The first peoples in the Adirondack region eventually formed the 6 Nations of the Iroquois Confederacy.
 Today in the Adirondacks this includes the Akwesasne, founded by the Mohawks.
 The Mohawks, or Kanien'kehá:ka (“People of the Flint”), were the easternmost people of the Confederacy.
 Their reverence of nature and the land established ancient sustainable food practices such as the cultivation of the "3 Sisters.”

 They came for outdoor recreation, to lumber and mine the Mountains, and to get away from it all.
 Working the Great Camps, guiding, and developing the nascent tourism industry were a few of the many diverse faces of the pioneer period.
 They lived off the land, they were builders and had one thing they all shared: their love of the Adirondacks.
 They were proud to be its first "European settlers.”
 This diversity set the stage for what is the unique and eclectic Adirondack Cuisine today.
 Yet they all shared 3 Common Roots to today's palette.
 Can you name them?

 Cure Cottage Era